Skip to main content

 Record tests

-Recording tests allow you to:
+Recording tests allows you to:

-• See the number of failed, pending and passing tests.
+• See the number of failed, pending, and passing tests.

 • View screenshots taken when tests fail and when using cy.screenshot().